diohlicious/Fresh-Install-Arch-Linux/README.md

 cfdisk

--After cfdisk opened select on free space and new.
+#### After cfdisk opened select on free space and new.

--Type partition size. please spare 1 to 2 times of ram size if you planning to make swap partition.
+- Type partition size. please spare 1 to 2 times of ram size if you planning to make swap partition.

--Primary or Extended I guess Linux dont really care.
+- Primary or Extended I guess Linux dont really care.
 But remember that MBR only support up to 4 primary partition.

--Dont forget to flag it as bootable.
+- Dont forget to flag it as bootable.

--Repeat step 1 to 3 for swap partition.
+- Repeat step 1 to 3 for swap partition.
 Dont flag it as bootable but change the type insted to "Linux swap / Solaris".
 Remember the size is between 1-2 times of Ram size.
 But if you are rich and can afford 16GB RAM ++ maybe you can go to next step.

--select "Write" and enter.
+- select "Write" and enter.

--Type "yes" to confirm.
+- Type "yes" to confirm.

 Format the Partition.
 ```sh